October 16, 2020

 Total Time10 minutes

 Choose a firm or extra-firm tofu for this vegan ricotta recipe; softer or silken tofu won't work.
-You may wish to press the tofu just a little to release some moisture, but don't press too much or your tofu ricotta will be dry.

-Store leftovers in an airtight container in the refrigerator for 3-4 days.
+Store leftovers in an airtight container in the refrigerator for 4-5 days, or freeze for up to 2 months.

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.